 They also make a pretty adornment for each place setting at the Easter table!

-We recently found a gorgeous antique French dining table (more on that later) and I used an old salvaged architectural capital filled with orchids for a centerpiece.
+We recently found a gorgeous antique French dining table and I used an old salvaged architectural capital filled with orchids for a centerpiece.

 It has preserved green moss in the bottom and I added a few of the French style eggs to it as well as a nest.